consultingwerkdev/sports2000demomcp/Consultingwerk.SmartMCPAuthentication/README.md

 ## Support for Other OAuth2 Providers

-While this guide focuses on Keycloak, the SmartMCPAuthentication library is designed to work with any OAuth2 provider that supports:
+While this guide focuses on Keycloak, the SmartMcpAuthentication library is designed to work with any OAuth2 provider that supports:

 - Authorization Code flow
 - JWKS endpoint for token validation (RFC 7517)